 Download the print version

-12.2 A decision by the Information Commissioner to make a vexatious applicant declaration will be based on the facts of the matter, after considering any application or submission from an agency or minister and any submission from the person against whom a declaration may be made.
+12.2 A decision by the Information Commissioner to make a vexatious applicant declaration will be based on the facts of the matter, after considering any application or submissions made by an agency or minister and any submissions from the person against whom a declaration may be made.

 12.3 The Information Commissioner’s power to make a vexatious applicant declaration is similar to the powers exercisable by courts and tribunals to declare either proceedings or a litigant to be vexatious.
-Caution is required, however, in applying principles developed in the civil litigation context to the FOI context.
+However caution is required in applying principles developed in the civil litigation context to the FOI context.

 Grounds for declaration

 12.4 The Information Commissioner may declare a person to be a vexatious applicant only if the Commissioner is satisfied that: